SeventhHelix/ImgurVaultBot/README.md

 <blockquote><p>By uploading a file ... you grant Imgur a non-exclusive, royalty- free, perpetual, irrevocable worldwide license (with sublicense and assignment rights) to use, to display online and in any present or future media, to create derivative works of, to allow downloads of, and/or distribute any file or other content you upload to our servers.</p></blockquote>

 Lastly, this code verifies that the image exists by comparing the md5 hash of the image against Imgur's 404 image.
 If Imgur changes their 404 image, there's a good chance that this program will break and start posting invalid images.
 If you see this happening and this script isn't updated, please let me know on Github so I can fix it!

+It seems that Imgur has updated their API to v2, so this will have to be updated shortly to reflect that before v1 is deprecated.